 To combat this, every sensible online merchant automates cart abandonment emails to trigger when this happens.
 The goal?
 To tempt back the near-misses and turn those abandoned carts into sales.
 But they’re so common that they easily get dull and predictable.
-If what’s on your site didn’t do enough to hold someone’s attention, you won’t get anywhere with a boring email.
+If what’s on your site doesn’t do enough to hold someone’s attention, you won’t get anywhere with a boring email.

 So, if you want to optimize the results you get from your cart abandonment email campaigns, you need to make them more interesting.

 An abandoned cart email is an automated message sent to a prospect’s email address when they’ve put items in an online shopping cart and then left the page without making a purchase.
 The idea is to re-engage with a potential customer at an opportune time — namely, at the point where you know they’re interested in your product or service.
 Still, they need a bit more encouragement to actually seal the deal.